Osolat/fluttershy-face2face/README.md

     - Share links to groups
     - Set password to group?

+- (Support new p2p topologies)
+    - Find a way to mash video streams together
 # TODO
 - Implement file sharing system
     - Display Shared files (immutable)
     - Download link shows up in chatlogs
 - Chat system

 - Support new p2p topologies
     - Find a way to establish 'strong' clients from 'weak' clients
-    - Find a way to mash video streams together

 - Display different tabs with content for all users
     - Tabs include images, or simple display files